College App Essays: Short Answer for Summer 2023

 Frequently Asked Questions:

 When can I register for this workshop?
-We should open registration for the 2023 workshop on February 1st, 2023.
+We should open registration on February 1st, 2024.
 We plan to offer this workshop every summer, and registration will always open February 1st, with this course description updated in January.

 What time does this class meet?
 While this workshop is highly interactive, none of this interaction is live.
 Instead, students will read daily instructional messages and interact with classmates by responding to their essay drafts or instructional message responses.
 Instructors will provide extensive written feedback on each essay draft.
 Students should be prepared to complete work every weekday, but they do not need to be available at any particular time of day.